-Philip has over 20 years of experience in the financial services industry.
+Philip has over 30 years of experience in the financial services industry.
 As a senior manager at Deloitte he provided assurance and advisory services within the funds management and investment banking sectors.
-Subsequently he has held a broad range of financial control and reporting positions within the property, funds management and banking sectors, including senior roles with Bank of Tokyo-Mitsubishi and APN Property Group Limited.
+Subsequently he has held a broad range of financial control and reporting positions within the property, funds management and banking sectors.
 He has a strong understanding of the requirements of highly regulated industries and the reporting obligations of listed companies.
 He has a proven track record of designing and implementing robust internal control and reporting systems.